 Reception, talk to open Larkin exhibit

-Sherman Library will exhibit “Wild Sherman,” a show of photographs by Dennis Larkin, Nov.
-21 through Jan.
-8 and include an artist talk and reception Nov.
-22 from 6 to 7:30 p.m.
+Sherman Library is presenting “Wild Sherman,” a show of photographs taken in Sherman by Dennis Larkin, through Jan.
+8.

 During a lifetime spent as an outdoorsman and conservationist, Larkin’s curiosity about the wild creatures he frequently encountered led him to become a wildlife photographer.